by Gary Mechanic, Executive Director

 Saturday, May 12, in Elgin, meet at the west end of Ann St. on the north side of the Gail Borden Library

 8:30am – 9am Registration, data collector training,

 9am – 12:00pm – River cleanup and litter reduction data collection, exhibit setup

-11am – 2pm – Live music, exhibits, demonstrations, canoe rides, green business exhibitors
+11am – 2pm – Live music, exhibits, demonstrations, green business exhibitors

-12pm – 2pm – Live music, volunteers & community picnic, exhibits, demonstrations, river poems, canoe rides, green business exhibitors, river stories, contests, FOFR Photos Contest winners art exhibit, prizes and awards.
+12pm – 2pm – Volunteers & community picnic, live music, exhibits, demonstrations, river poems, canoe rides, green business exhibitors, river stories, FOFR Photos Contest winners art exhibit, prizes and awards.

 Reducing the Fox River’s Annual “Litter Load”